georgetian3/WebIDE/README.md

 # Build

-Download and run `install.sh`.
+Download and run `code-server-install.sh`.
 Tested on Ubuntu 22.04.
+May require your VPN to be turned on.

 # Run